Trans Advice Agent

 Tech Stack:

-• SQLite — lightweight database for document and metadata storage
+• SQLite — lightweight database for document metadata and text storage

-• GitHub — version control and code hosting (view code)
+• GitHub — version control and open source code hosting (view code)

 Limitations & Future Work